AlureonTheVirus/GroupMeCommunityDocs/docs/index.md

 <div class="grid cards" markdown>

 - :material-robot-excited: __[Bots]__ – How to create, index, and use bots
+- :octicons-arrow-switch-16: __[Websocket Gateway]__ – How to connect to the Push service to get real-time interaction with your program
 - :material-account-group: __[Group Management]__ – How to create, join, list, update, etc. groups
 - :material-account-group: __[Subgroup Management]__ – How to work with subgroups within a parent group
 - :fontawesome-solid-users-gear: __[Member management]__ – How to add, remove, and update members in a group